zaius/docs/lib/docs/organization/adding-an-application.md

 ![image](/images/api-user.jpg)

-When you're adding or transferring an application wercker will automatically set you as the API user on that app.
+When you're adding or transferring an application wercker will automatically set you as the API user on that application.